End Of An Era: American Apparel Closes Stores And Moves To Canada

 - The Tri-Blend Short Sleeve Track T-Shirt is on sale for $31.80, the Power Washed Tee is on sale for $37.20, and the Fine Jersey Short Sleeve Women’s T-Shirt is on sale for $30.60.

 - American Apparel’s popular bodysuits and underwear will also be on sale.
 The Cotton Spanx Halter Bodysuit that sells for $25 is on sale for $11.40 and the Cotton Spandex Tank Bodysuit that regularly sells for $26 is on sale for $15.60.
-The Cotton Spandex Jersey Tap Panty that usually sell for $12 are not just $7.20, and the American Apparel knee-high shocks that used to be $13 are now $7.80.
+The Cotton Spandex Jersey Tap Panty that usually sell for $12 are not just $7.20, and the American Apparel knee-high socks that used to be $13 are now $7.80.

 American Apparel will close 110 stores by the end of April, with as many as 3,400 employees expected to lose their jobs.
 No word on whether its online store will still be available to U.S. customers.
 This news comes after the brand first filed for bankruptcy in 2015 and once again last November.
-The controversial clothing company will not only lose all its American retail stores and Los Angeles-based headquarters after it was purchased out by Montreal-based company Gildan Activewear, according to The Los Angeles Times report.
+The controversial clothing company will lose all its American retail stores and Los Angeles-based headquarters after it was purchased out by Montreal-based company Gildan Activewear, according to the Los Angeles Times report.

-“This was always about buying assets out of bankruptcy,” Gildan spokesman Garry Bell told The Los Angeles Times.
+“This was always about buying assets out of bankruptcy,” Gildan spokesman Garry Bell told the Los Angeles Times.
 “The reality is this wasn’t a purchase of an ongoing concern.”

 Gildan has stated that American Apparel will still live on, however, it’s not going to be the same brand that it always was.
-The brand has been under controversy for years when it came to its sexually-charged ad campaigns, worker complaints reported to the National Labor Relations Board, and its Canadian-born founder, Dov Charney, was ousted in 2014 for allegations of sexual harassment and misuse of company funds.
+The brand has been under controversy for years when it came to its sexually-charged ad campaigns, worker complaints reported to the National Labor Relations Board, and after its Canadian-born founder, Dov Charney, was ousted in 2014 for allegations of sexual harassment and misuse of company funds.
 Charney is now working on a new business, according to his website, that includes an ongoing photography project that’s titled “That’s Los Angeles.”

 “The company was highly successful.
 Prior to my ousting, it generated $5 billion in the last 10 years,” Charney argued in an interview on Friday, Jan.
 13. “This is a manifestation of Wall Street malfeasance.
 The company got driven into the ground.”